gbattra/OOP-Design-Patterns-in-Java/HW1/Birds/rec/README.md

     this.wingCount = wingCount;
 ```
 The `wingCount` is represented as an `int` and the birds are also provided a
 `String name`.
-To track its diet, the program uses a custon `BirdDiet` enum,
+To track its diet, the program uses a custom `BirdDiet` enum,
 each with a `String label`.

 ```